PhilParrymaster/YOLO11-CSLA/README.md

 fig.4: the SA block.

+An area attention method is implemented in this repository from YOLOv12.

  References:

 Vaswani A., Shazeer N., Parmar N., Uszkoreit J., Jones L., Gomes A., Kaiser L., Polosukhin I. Attention Is All You Need.
 In: Advances in